Spicy Peanut Chicken Noodles

 These spicy chicken noodles are so easy to make, saucy, subtly sweet with hints of peanut butter and completely gluten free.
-They’re ready to eat in about 30 minutes and perfect for a simple weeknight dinner.
+They’re ready to eat in under 45 minutes and perfect for a simple weeknight dinner.

 While there’s plenty of types of Asian Inspired spicy noodles, this particular recipe doesn’t fit into one category.
 There’s dan dan noodles, gochujang korean noodles, but this is a cross between sesame noodles, peanut noodles and spicy chili noodles.